jkmackie/deta-app/README.md

 # deta-app
-API app
+FastAPI upload app

-Disclaimer:  This isn't a production script.
-No filtering is used to prevent injection attacks.
+**Disclaimer:**  This isn't a production script.  *No filtering is used to prevent injection attacks.*